Skip to Content

 • (A) Cross-examination of witnesses with an emphasis on expert witnesses.

-• (B) Conducted a seminar entitled "Train The Trainers," that taught lawyers to be better educators of lawyers.
+• (B) Conducted a seminar entitled "Train The Trainers," which taught lawyers to be better educators of lawyers.

-• The specific emphasis was on trial tactics and the methods of communication necessary, by lawyers, to teach others to develop advocacy skills.
+• The specific emphasis was on trial tactics and the methods of communication necessary for lawyers to teach others to develop advocacy skills.

 • Presented at several "Statewide" conferences held by the California State Attorney General and the Attorney General of Kentucky.
-Legal topics included cross-examination and cross-examination of experts.
-Conferences were attended by attorneys from both the civil and criminal side of litigation.
+Legal topics included cross-examination and the cross-examination of experts.
+Conferences were attended by attorneys from both the civil and criminal sides of litigation.
 1998, 2003.

 • Instructor for the California District Attorney's Association for approximately 17 years.
-Served as a technical advisor and supervising instructor on many seminars with the following topics: gang cases, trial tactics, mental defenses and others.
-It was during these years where the extreme practical approach to teaching was developed.
+Served as a technical advisor and supervising instructor on many seminars with the following topics: gang cases, trial tactics, mental defenses, and others.
+It was during these years that the extreme practical approach to teaching was developed.
 1987-2005.

 • Instructor at the May 2001 "National Homicide Symposium" on the topic of Gang Homicides for the California District Attorney's Association.